Opioid epidemic in the United States: Cleveland Settlement

-The United States’ three largest pharmaceutical distributors, AmerisourceBergen, Cardinal Health and McKesson reached an agreement in October 2019 where they will pay two Ohio counties a combined US$215 million.
+The United States' three largest pharmaceutical distributors, AmerisourceBergen, Cardinal Health and McKesson Corporation reached an agreement in October 2019 where they will pay two Ohio counties a combined US$215 million.
 As part of the deal, Israel drug manufacturer Teva will also provide US$20 million in cash and US$25 million worth of Suboxone, an opioid addiction treatment.
 Cuyahoga County (Cleveland) and Summit County (Akron) brought the suit in US Federal District Court (Northern District of Ohio).
 The settlement averted what would have been the first federal trial over the US opioid crisis.
 The defendants offered no admission of wrongdoing.

 More than 2,600 lawsuits against the US pharmaceutical industry are still in the offing.
 The plaintiffs in those cases said the Ohio settlement allows them time to attempt to negotiate a national settlement.
 It also pressures the participants to work out a deal, as every partial settlement diminishes the aggregate total the companies will be able to pay.

 The two counties had reached a similar settlement of US$20.4 million with Johnson & Johnson and its subsidiary Ethicon, Inc. earlier in October 2019.